St Peter’s – A church with a long history

 In the late 19th century the nearby Holy Trinity Church was used as the parish church. and St Peters was used only for occasional services and fell into serious disrepair.
 During the Second World War the South aisle was even used as a grain store.
 However, in 1955 determined efforts were made to save this ancient building with help from the Historic Churches Preservation Trust, The Friends of Friendless Churches and The Dorset Historic Churches Trust.
 Never the less in 1971 the church was declared redundant.
 During the 1970sThe Friends of St Peter’s with generous support from the Redundant Churches Fund restored the building and in 1974 the order was signed to reverse the redundancy.
 A Service of Rededication was held on 30th September 1977at which time St Peter’s became the parish church of Shaftesbury and Holy Trinity was sold.
 It is the First Church in the country to become a full time parish church after becoming redundant.
 For this to happen the authority of the Crown was required.

-Between 2000 and 2007 a considerable amount of restoration and improvement has been carried out at a cost of nearly £200,000:
+Between 2000 and 2007 a considerable amount of restoration and improvement was carried out at a cost of nearly £200,000:

 - Improving the path to Gold Hill past the west door provided disabled access.